danielsheehan-portfolio/Projects/README.md

 <h1 align="center">Project Portfolio - Daniel Sheehan</h1>

 <p align="center">
-I’m an IT & Cybersecurity student in MTU Cork with a strong interest in networking, cybersecurity, and virtualization.
+I’m an Information Technology & Cybersecurity student in MTU Cork with a strong interest in networking, cybersecurity, and IT Operations.
 I’ve primarily gained hands-on experience through projects involving system hardening, penetration testing, and secure network design.
+I also have experience working with ADDS, DNS, DHCP and WSUS
 </p>